Photo Copyright: ESB Professional/Shutterstock.com.

 The reason for leasing in my view is that if you stay within the allotted mileage, you cannot owe more on your car than its value at the end of the lease.
 The advantage here is that you can simply walk away and not owe any more.
 If you have equity, you get to keep that for your next lease or purchase.

-The reason for this is that you are highly unlikely to need to buy tires and you won't be out a ton of money on maintenance costs like timing belts, and other mechanical issues that occur further down the road as the car ages.
+Another reason to lease is that you are highly unlikely to need to buy tires and you won't be out a ton of money on maintenance costs like timing belts, and other mechanical issues that occur further down the road as the car ages.
 Additionally, you will always have the latest technology options and safety features on your car.
 Some automakers, like Toyota, provide free maintenance for the first two years, others cover maintenance for the full term of the lease.

 3. Understand the Leasing Mindset

-If you are a person who likes to be without a car payment and drive a car until the wheels fall off, then, bottom line leasing is not for you.
-I would never go into a lease planning to buy the car at the end of the lease.
-This defeats the attributes of leasing in the first place and often results in a total of 8 or 9 years of payments.
-It has worked out well for people lately, but these are unusual times.
+If you are a person who likes to be without a car payment and drive a car until the wheels fall off, then, bottom line-leasing is not for you.
+I would rarely go into a lease planning to buy the car at the end of the lease.
+Generally, this defeats the attributes of leasing in the first place and often results in a total of 8 or 9 years of payments.
+It has worked out well for some people when there are smoking great lease deals.

 4. What to Know about Third-Party Lease Companies

 Third-party lease companies purchase from local dealerships, mark them up, and then generally stretch a lease out to four, five, or six years.
 That is just too long to lease in the majority of cases.
 Why would you add that extra profit margin to pay a third-party lease company when it is not necessary?
-Third-party lease companies cannot buy directly from an automaker, with the exception of Tesla, and are just middlemen who can easily be eliminated.
+Third-party lease companies cannot buy directly from an automaker, with the exception of Tesla, Lucid, and Rivian and are just middlemen who can easily be eliminated by leasing directly from a Car Pro dealer.

 5. Why Leasing From The Manufacturer Means Lower Monthly Payments

-It is also important to understand that there are often low lease interest factors offered by the factory to help keep your payments low, although that is a rarity right now.
+It is also important to understand that there are often low lease interest factors offered by the factory to help keep your payments low.
 This is very prevalent with the imports and luxury brands, especially in December.
 A third-party lease company does not have access to those rates, therefore, making the case again that it is better to lease directly from the dealership.

 I hear from consumers on a regular basis who have been burned by leasing many years ago.
 Today, the reason manufacturers love leasing is because it puts you back into the market sooner.
 This should result in the manufacturer selling more cars.
-For this reason, some manufacturers make leasing such an attractive proposition that it is hard to resist, except recently.
+For this reason, some manufacturers make leasing such an attractive proposition that it is hard to resist.
+This has been a strategy used by Lexus and Toyota for years.

-Our dealers will give you the same Show price whether you buy or lease, you can always compare the two ways side by side.
+Our dealers will give you the same Car Pro Show price whether you buy or lease, and you can always compare the two ways side by side.

-Remember: I have an extensive leasing section on my FAQ page.
+Remember: I have an extensive leasing section with other topics on my FAQ page.